-Fenugreek is one of the oldest recorded medicinal herbs, highly esteemed by both east and west, and has been regarded as a cure for just about every ailment known to man.
-Fenugreek has a most beneficial action on cleansing the blood.
-As a diaphoretic it is able to bring on a sweat, and help detox the body.
-This can take place through the pores of the skin.
+Fenugreek is one of the oldest recorded medicinal herbs, highly esteemed in both the east and the west, and has been regarded as a cure for just about every known ailment.
+Fenugreek has the most beneficial action on cleansing the blood, and as a diaphoretic, it is able to bring on a sweat and help detox the body through the pores of the skin.

 A blocked lymphatic system can mean poor circulation, fluid retention, pain, loss of energy, and disease anywhere in the body.
 An efficient working lymphatic system is essential for a strong immune system.
-Steve Meyerowitz in ‘Sprouts the miracle food’ mentions that the chemical composition of fenugreek resembles that of cod liver oil, and is considered a sister herb to garlic, and fenugreek is found to actually enhance the disinfectant properties of garlic.
+Steve Meyerowitz in ‘Sprouts the miracle food’ mentions that the chemical composition of fenugreek resembles that of cod liver oil and is considered a sister herb to garlic, and fenugreek is found to actually enhance the disinfectant properties of garlic.

 Fenugreek is a valued herb for all mucus conditions of the body, particularly the lungs, by helping to clear congestion.
-Use for head colds, influenza, catarrh, bronchial complaints, asthma, emphysema, pneumonia, pleurisy, tuberculosis, sore throat, laryngitis, hay fever and sinusitis.
+Use for head colds, influenza, catarrh, bronchial complaints, asthma, emphysema, pneumonia, pleurisy, tuberculosis, sore throat, laryngitis, hay fever, and sinusitis.

-Fenugreek has featured for peptic ulcers and inflamed conditions of the stomach and bowel, and with its healing and soothing action creates a protective coating like a lubricant over inflamed areas
+Fenugreek has featured for peptic ulcers and inflamed conditions of the stomach and bowel, and with its healing and soothing action creates a protective coating like a lubricant over inflamed areas.

 It has been used to stabilise hormone function, to relieve fevers from infectious diseases like measles and mumps, for sugar cravings, to aid fat metabolism, weight loss, internal ‘spring-cleaning’, and to stimulating the reproductive organs and relieving impotence.
-Fenugreek has had the reputation for enhancing libido.
+Fenugreek has had a reputation for enhancing libido.
 No wonder it has been called an aphrodisiac.
-I smiled, when I read in a herbal, ‘Fenugreek, for making an old man into a young man’!
+I smiled, when I read in a herbal prescription, ‘Fenugreek, for making an old man into a young man’!